-The WindFloat® is designed to have minimum environmental impact throughout its lifecycle.
+The WindFloat® product portfolio is designed to have minimum environmental impact throughout its lifecycle.

 At Principle Power, we endeavor to make a positive impact on the planet and its people.
-We are continously looking at ways to minimise our environmental footprint and that of our industry.
+We are continuously looking at ways to minimize our environmental footprint and that of our industry.

 We support our customers to reach their environmental ambitions.
 We do this by providing sustainable solutions and services to deploy floating offshore wind at scale and with minimal environmental impact through safeguarding biodiversity and promoting the sustainable use of our oceans.